A practitioner platform for human communication and conflict development

 Multi-Stakeholder Process Design Exercises

-Four exercises to design, anticipate, and learn from multi-stakeholder conflict processes.
+Four exercises to design and learn from multi-stakeholder conflict processes

 Social Conflict